connecting

 Part of this building was also used as a prison and….

-imagine being imprisoned in such a cell … where water would be filled up to the prisoner’s necks!
+imagine being imprisoned in such a cell … where water would be filled up to your necks!

 https://jakartatravelguide.com/visiting-museum-wayang-puppet-museum-jakarta/

-or sit and have a coffee or ice cream or find some good street food watching life pass by.
+Around the square, sit and have a coffee or an ice cream, or find some good street food watching life pass by.

 Fun to browse through their website: https://www.cafebatavia.com/

-Have fun exploring around on your own renting a bicycle.
+Have fun exploring around on your own renting one of the pink bicycles.

 The Bugis are still seeking out their traditional way of trade alongside a more modern world today.

 Jakarta today is not as intimidating a city as some may feel.
-A huge metropolis and notorious for traffic but if venturing through Jakarta, there is alot to take in:
+A huge metropolis and notorious for traffic, but if venturing through Jakarta, there is alot to see and do:

 Walking Tours with Jakarta Good Guides: with several different themes from History to Food: